The Seyfert AGN RX J0136.9-3510 and the Spectral State of Super Eddington Accretion Flows: Broad band SED Analysis and Eddington Ratio

 We follow the approach of \citet{Vasudevan09} in modelling the broadband SED, using {\tt diskpn} to model an accretion disc extending down to the last stable orbit around a non-spinning black hole.
 However, our source is at $z=0.289$ so we modify the {\tt diskpn} code to incorporate the redshift dependance.
-And also we use the higher estimated black hole mass in Section~\ref{section-mass} to calculate the normalization of the {\tt diskpn} and fix it at 2910 during the spectral fitting.
+The normalisation of the {\tt diskpn} model is $(M^2\cos i) /(D_{kpc}^2\beta^4)$ where $M$ is the mass in solar units, $D_{kpc}$ is the distance in kpc, and the cosine of the inclination and colour temperature correction ($\cos i$ and $\beta$, respectively) are both set to unity following \citet{Vasudevan09}.
+We start at the highest estimated black hole mass in Section~\ref{section-mass}, which gives a {\tt diskpn} normalization of 2910, and fix this in the spectral fitting.
 Compton scattering of these disc photons can be approximated by a broken power law ({\tt bknpower}), with index of $\Gamma=0.33$ below a break at $3kT_{disk}$.
 We then added a low temperature Comptonisation component to model the soft excess, using {\tt comptt}, with seed photons set to the disc temperature.
-We assume that these intrinsic components are absorbed by both gas and dust in our Galaxy, and so fix this parameter to the value of the Galactic gas column\footnote{http://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3nh/w3nh.pl} ({\tt wabs}) of $N_H=0.0208{\times}10^{22}$~cm$^{-2}$.
+We assume that these intrinsic components are absorbed by both gas and dust in our Galaxy, and so fix this parameter to the the Galactic HI column\footnote{http://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3nh/w3nh.pl} ({\tt wabs}) value of $N_H=0.0208{\times}10^{22}$~cm$^{-2}$.
 The reddening ({\tt redden}) is linked to this assuming a E(B-V)=$1.74\times 10^{-22} N_H$ (\citealt{Spitzer78}).
 Since the optical data were not simultaneous with the UV and X-ray data, we allow for long time-scale variation as a constant offset in normalisation between the XMM-Newton data and the optical spectrum.
 We exclude the infrared data points from our spectral fitting, since the model we use describes the intrinsic emission from the accretion flow whereas the infrared emission is likely due to reprocessing of the UV emission by dust in the host galaxy, plus a possible contribution from intrinsic starlight.
 The resultant best-fit parameters are given in Table~\ref{parametertable}.

 Figure~\ref{SED} shows the rebinned data (black), with the optical flux corrected for their best fit normalisation of $\sim 0.92\times$ that of the XMM-Newton UV and X-ray spectra, and all datapoints are corrected for absorption/reddening.
 This model is a good description of the overall shape of the optical/UV/X-ray spectrum and gives a bolometric (0.001-100 keV) flux of $1.1{\times}10^{-10}$erg cm$^{-2}$s$^{-1}$, corresponding to a bolometric luminosity of $2.7{\times}10^{46}$erg s$^{-1}$.